jericson/talavera/README.md

 ### Placement phase (solo)

-As in the two-player game, cover one corner of the order card with the tiles of that color.
+**Unlike the two-player game**, cover one corner of the order card with all the tile cards you selected that round.
+However, you may place cards on a corner that does not have a corresponding tile.

+> **Example**: If you have a card with one red tile and the other has
+> no red tiles, you may place both cards on the red corner to claim
+> one red tile.

-**Unlike the two player game**: ignore the order number.
+You may ignore the order number in the solo game.
 As long as you have sets (1, 2, 3, and 4) of four different colors, you can win the game.

 ### Winning (solo)